 But maybe the most important principle we live by is that innovation is not a destination, but a journey requiring new ideas from new players.
-So we invite creators, inventors, dreamers and talented people from all walks of life to bring their big ideas, passion and enthusiasm to Bose.
+So we invite creators, inventors, dreamers, and talented people from all walks of life to bring their big ideas, passion, and enthusiasm to a career at Bose.
 See how you can be part of our innovation.

 “Never lose your imagination.
 Always dream of things that are better and think about ways to reach those things.”
 Dr. Amar Bose

 At Bose, we are always dreaming and reaching for something better.
 It’s who we are.
 And who we’ll always be.
 Forever dedicated to creating better products through research.

 Born in Philadelphia, PA, to a Bengali father (Noni Gopal Bose) and a U.S.-born mother of English and German ancestry (Charlotte).

 For many years, young Amar Bose studies violin, (reluctantly, like many children), developing a keen ear and a lifelong appreciation for classical music.